 Organic shares are one of the most powerful forms of boosting your social media following.
 This video discusses how the best way to earn shares is by eliciting an emotional response:

-Social media (and internet culture conventions built through platforms such as YouTube) has been around for years now, so conforming to expectations will likely only get you so far.
+Social media (and internet culture conventions built through platforms such as YouTube) have been around for years now, so conforming to expectations will likely only get you so far.
 If you’re looking to reach an internet-savvy consumer audience, you’re going to need to think outside the box and trigger a new emotional response.

 Stay Ahead of the Game

 Social media, like much of modern life, moves incredibly quickly.
-A brand that wants to build its reputation on social platforms can’t spend ages tweaking content or stick to the same ideas.
+A brand that wants to build its reputation on social platforms can’t spend ages tweaking content or sticking to the same ideas.
 It needs to stay ahead of the game.